Mailu/Mailu/docs/cli.rst

 Mailu command line
 ==================

-Managing users and aliases can be done from CLI using commands:
+Managing domains, users and aliases can be done from CLI using the commands:

 * alias
 * alias-delete